Oceanfront Fathers Day Card PP643

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Laurie to host this week and she has a Clean and Simple challenge for us to work with:
+It's my turn to host this week and I have a fun theme for Clean And Simple challenge week:

 Here's the low-down on today's card: